I don’t remember exactly when it started, but many factors influenced our decision to visit Sapporo in winter.

 HOW MUCH MONEY TO BRING

 As you probably know, Japan isn’t cheap.
-It’s one of the most expensive cities in Asia.
+It’s one of the most expensive countries in Asia.
 But unlike other Asian cities, Sapporo isn’t really recognized as a shopping destination so most of your budget will probably go to food and accommodations and whatever activities you want to do.

 The unit of currency in Japan is the Japanese Yen (JPY).
 Assuming you’ll be staying in Sapporo for 5 full days and sharing inexpensive accommodations with one other person, then a daily budget of around JPY 7,200-7,500 per person should be good.
 This takes into account your accommodations, transportation, modest meals, and pocket wifi rental.